kozistr/pytorch_optimizer/README.rst

 On the Convergence of Adam and Beyond
 -------------------------------------

-| Convergence issues can be fixed by endowing such algorithms with `long-term memory' of past gradients
+| Convergence issues can be fixed by endowing such algorithms with 'long-term memory' of past gradients.

 Improved bias-correction in Adam
 --------------------------------